marcglasberg/fast_immutable_collections/README.md

 `defaultConfig = ConfigMap(isDeepEquals: false, sortKeys: false, sortValues: false);`

-Note that `ConfigMap` is similar to `ConfigSet`, but it has separate sort parameters for keys and values: `sortKeys` and `sortValues`:
+Note that `ConfigMap` is similar to `ConfigSet`, but has separate sort parameters for keys and values: `sortKeys` and `sortValues`:

 ```dart
 /// Prints sorted: "1,2,4,9"